MayaKusumakar/Read-Lines/README.md

 Please see main.c and other files from [ReadLinesStarter.zip](https://github.com/MayaKusumakar/Read-Lines/files/13506508/ReadLinesStarter.1.zip)

 ## Specifications
-Your program should work on a file regardless of
+The program should work on a file regardless of
   - The file's size
   - The number of lines in the file
   - The number of words in the file
   - The size of a line
   - The size of a word

-For this assignment you will be creating a function and not an entire program.
-Make sure you start from the given starter code
+This code is only a function and not an entire program.
+Make sure to get main.c and other files from the given starter code

 The function you create should have the following signature:
   - void read_lines(FILE* fp, char*** lines, int* num_lines)